 Some areas within our municipality are at risk of flooding.
 Flood studies continue to be carried out on our major water courses to determine the likely extent of flooding in the event of a severe storm.

 While general flooding enquiries may be made by contacting our Customer Service team, specific information relating to individual properties cannot be provided in this way.
 This is because flooding may affect adjoining properties quite differently, for example, there are several blocks of units within the City of Greater Geelong where only one unit is subject to flooding.

 To apply for specific flooding information for a property, you need to complete a building information request form.
 A copy of the property title which includes a plan showing the location of the property, together with a signed Plan of Subdivision including all pages, are required for this application.

 Alternate approved arrangements to soak on site must be agreed to by our Council engineer.
 You can read about our guidelines for contributions or contact us for further information.

-Report drainage or flooding issues to us for erosion within Council reserves caused by stormwater runoff can.
-Erosion issues arising from sewage leaks must be report to Barwon water for actioning.
+Report drainage or flooding issues to us for erosion within Council reserves caused by stormwater runoff.
+Erosion issues arising from sewage leaks must be reported to Barwon Water for actioning.

 Accessibility to assets

 As the property owner, you are required to ensure that any stormwater pits/structures within your property have a 'ready access' as we may require access to these assets within an easement without warning.

 When landscaping your property, you need to ensure that you do not cover any drainage assets and that tree planting considers the location of pipes.
 Tree root intrusion into pipes (both your own pipes and ours) is our biggest drainage issue.